unblink/unblink/docs/DOCKER.md

     -   `--build`: This flag forces the rebuilding of the Docker image, which is useful when you've made changes to the source code or `Dockerfile`.
     -   `-d`: This runs the container in the background.

-3.  **Accessing the Application**

-    Once the container is running, you can access the Unblink web interface by navigating to `http://localhost:3000` in your web browser.

 ## Data Persistence